edatfreecodecamp/python-math/Algebra-with-Python/Algebra-Read-Me-Course-Outline.md

 <p>
 <hr>
 <p>
 This video will give you a deeper look into developing equations from word problems (so then you can write the code to solve or graph those equations).
 The video will also begin to look at data points as (x,y) coordinates.
-With this, you will begin to see the connection between Algebra and data science.
+With this, you will begin to see the connection between Algebra and data science.<p>
 [video - Word problems](https://www.youtube.com/embed/Emeex5gi5uA)<p>
 <p>
 <hr>
 <p>
 Here is the Colab notebook to go along with the previous video.
-The code in it should be familiar to you.
+The code in it should be familiar to you.<p>
 [Word problem notebook](https://colab.research.google.com/drive/1OzC7gqCNWNzwv50ziNeG2IJhbXm88-XK?usp=sharing)<p>
 <p>
 <hr>